 Plaintiffs hereby demand that you immediately withdraw the matter as identified above.
 In the event that your clients fail to do so, I will move the court for sanctions for their failure to do so on Thursday, January 24, 2013 at 2:00 p.m. at Department 4C of the above-identified Court.

-Warning to Basie and Fritz Clients and Family Court Judges: Sleep with Dogs…
+Warning to Basie and Fritz Clients and Family Court Judges: Lay down With Dogs…